Madelene/100-days-of-code/log.md

 ** Today's Progress**
 - Confirmed the basic workflow for adding data to the app.
 - Read a bit of Competing With Luck (next book to finish)
+- Randall showed me an edge case, full of complex SQL.
+It's fascinating to know what this querying language can do!

 **Thoughts:**
 - This book isn't as interesting, so far, as Deep Work, but I'll give it a chance!
 Both books are relevant to optimizing our lives as well as the product we're working on.